nelson-n/cs-math-nn/README.md

 * **Higher Level Languages** Finish Fluent Python.
 * **Data Structures** Learn data structures.
 * **Algorithms** Learn algorithms.
-* **Data Structures** Replicate low-level data structures behind base Python types such as list, array, tuple.
-Built in C++ and then port to Python.
+* **Data Structures** Replicate low-level data structures behind base Python types such as list, array, tuple, dictionary, set.
+For example, build a low-level hash table function and then use this to build a dictionary type in Python (before being able to do this, a hashing function must be built from scratch).
+Build in C++ and then port to Python.
+Use `timeit` to compare the speed of lookup using the standard python dictionary/set type to lookup using my custom built data type.
 * **Lower Level Languages** Learn C++ basics.
 * **Lower Level Languages** Replicate lower level Python functions such as len() in C++, then port to Python and interface with low-level data structures that were already built from scratch.